Az-21/visceral/vuepress/course/dip/unit1.md

 - Incoming energy is transformed into a voltage by the combination of input electrical power and sensor material that is responsive to the particular type of energy being detected.
 Example, camera detects wavelength intensity in the visible spectrum.

-- An array of these sensors measures energy across length `l` and width `dw`.
+- An array of these sensors measures energy across length $l$ and width $dw$.

 ![Motion](https://t1.daumcdn.net/cfile/tistory/25457F35586103D233)

 - The sensing array then moves a certain distance, giving the array new set of inputs.
-Doing this sweep along the entire area gives us an image matrix `l x w`.
+Doing this sweep along the entire area gives us an image matrix $l \times w$.

 ::: tip NOTE
 This process produces an analog voltage signal, which must then be sampled and quantized to produce a digital image.